satishchile/HealthCareSystem/README.md

 ## By considering fact that older individuals who may have difficulty remembering details(dementia disease), such as the specilization of doctors, so we can  allows them to search for doctors by name.
 ![Screenshot (2949)](https://github.com/satishchile/HealthCareSystem/assets/124240024/6ed5fa97-dacb-481d-8d0c-a9f250c12fa9)

-## To enhance the design for scalability and emergency response, we can incorporate an emergency button feature.
-Here's a formatted text explaining the addition of an emergency button for immediate access to emergency services
+## To enhance the design for scalability and emergency response, we can incorporate an emergency button feature give access to emergency services.
+## By including an emergency button, we aim to provide older individuals with a reliable and accessible means to request emergency assistance promptly.
+This feature can help ensure their safety and well-being during critical situations.